-However, staying at your desk all day can actually decrease your productivity and increase stress levels.
-Furthermore, sitting for long periods of time can cause a whole host of health issues including back pain, leg disorders and increased risk of heart disease.
+However, staying at your desk all day can decrease your productivity and increase stress levels.
+Furthermore, sitting for long periods of time can cause a whole host of health issues including back pain, leg disorders, and increased risk of heart disease.

 1. Increased long-term health risks

 Eating lunch at your desk means you’ll stay seated longer, and sitting for long periods of time can make you sick in more ways than one.
 As the Washington Post notes, sitting for hours on end can cause increased risks of heart disease, high blood pressure, and high cholesterol.
 It can also shift your pancreas into overdrive – causing diabetes and other diseases since sedentary muscles don’t react well to insulin.
 In other words, if you don’t leave your desk to eat lunch, you could be taking a whole lot more time off from work in the long run.

 2. Sore joints

 Beyond longer-term health problems, you could be seeing more short-term pain if you decide to eat lunch at your desk.
 Staying seated longer while staring at your computer screen can lead to tension in your muscles and sore joints.
 Sitting for long periods of time also weakens your hip and core muscles, which can cause problems elsewhere in your body.

 If you absolutely must stay at your desk, don’t forget to do a few stretches and exercises to help counteract the effects of sitting all day.